JanneMattila/www/docs/_posts/2024/06/2024-06-03-merging-two-apims-together.markdown

 into the main instance.
 They wanted to keep the subscription keys same for the existing customers.
 It should be "seamless" for the customers.

-Luckily, there is a nice [New-AzApiManagementSubscription](https://learn.microsoft.com/en-us/powershell/module/az.apimanagement/new-azapimanagementsubscription?view=azps-11.6.0) cmdlet available.
+Luckily, there is
+[New-AzApiManagementSubscription](https://learn.microsoft.com/en-us/powershell/module/az.apimanagement/new-azapimanagementsubscription?view=azps-11.6.0)
+cmdlet available which can be used just for that.
 It allows you to create a new subscription so that you can provide the subscription key:

 ```powershell